facooya/fayos/docs/drv/rtc/README.md

 ### note-nmi
 NMI: Non-Maskable Interrupt
 - Q. Why set?
 - A. Set is disable for NMI bit.
 RTC process is address write after read/write data.
 If address value is 0x00 (second), Address value write done, Now read/wrie data.
-But trigger interrupt.
-In interrupt if `isr_rtc` change address value for `isr_rtc` require.
-And interrupt done for `isr_rtc`, If last address require is 0x01 (minute) address port is 0x01 and out interrupt.
-Keep read/write data for 0x00 (second) in function.
-But address value is 0x01 (minute), If read data for minute.
-So disable NMI bit.
+But trigger NMI interrupt.
+It can change address value.
+So protect address port before read/write data from NMI.
 - Q. How to use?
 - A. Address port out before using `or`.
 Example, `REG_A|NMI` This is `0x0A or 0x80 = 0x8A`.
 Finally address value is 0x8A.
 This mean is Access register A with disable NMI bit.